-IMPORTANT NOTE: Information below refers to the cumulative number of (i) Laboratory Completed Tests (ii) Individuals with a Laboratory Completed Test, and (iii) Individuals with a Positive Laboratory Completed Test.
+IMPORTANT NOTE: Information below refers to the cumulative number of (i) Laboratory Completed Tests (ii) Individuals with a Laboratory Completed Test.
 The daily change refers to the difference between the cumulative numbers reported today and those reported yesterday.
 It is not however possible to generate the daily change on any other testing page, as data on pages 5 - 13 is based on the date a sample was taken, and the daily change may include samples taken on several days over the last week.